LVN Salary in San Diego, CA

 Key Takeaways

-• Multiple local colleges offer LVN-to-RN bridge options
+• Local community colleges offer LVN-to-RN tracks

 Maximizing Your LVN Pay in San Diego